Langevin type limiting processes for Adaptive MCMC: Conclusion

 \section{Conclusion}

-Diffusion approximation is a well studied technique that has been applied in many fields (e.g., \cite{Nelson}, \cite{Ethier}).
+Diffusion approximation is a well studied technique that has been applied to many fields (e.g., \citep{Ethier}, \citep{Nelson}).
 In AMCMC the tuning parameter changes as the iteration progresses and therefore the transition kernel also changes.
-As a result the invariant properties of the chain are not easily obtainable, even if the transition kernel at each iteration is stationary.
-In this paper, we have applied the diffusion approximation procedure to the AMCMC chain and obtained the limiting SDEs to arrive at the target distribution. {Diffusive limits for Metropolis Hastings algorithm were earlier obtained in \cite{Stramer1, Stramer2, Roberts1}.
-Also, there are some recent work on diffusive limits of high-dimensional non adaptive MCMC that came to the attention of the authors (for example, see \cite{Mattingly}).
-However, to the best of our knowledge, application of diffusion approximation to Adaptive MCMC and subsequent comparison between AMCMC and Standard MCMC using their respect diffusive limits have not been done earlier.} Our technique expands the scope of comparison between AMCMC and Standard MCMC, as embedding in continuous time allows various discrete approximations through which one can compare them in finer details.\\ Some tasks awaits future research.
-First, the existence of the invariant distribution of the SDE has to be verified theoretically for different choices of the target distribution.
-Second, normal proposal in case of heavy tailed $\psi$ or multi modal densities is not always very efficient.
-Algorithms must be designed to handle such cases.
-It should be investigated whether combining the ideas of adaptivity and heavy tailed proposal increases the efficiency.
-There are some work in this area (see \cite{Jarner}).
-Third, although diffusion approximation simplifies the problem it does not say anything about the time to convergence of the chain.
-An interesting problem would be to bound the time taken to reach stationarity.
-For more information relating to bounding times of MCMC see \cite{Joulin}.
-We hope to take up these issues in our future research.
+As a result the invariant properties of the chain are not easily obtainable.
+In this paper we have applied the diffusion approximation procedure to the AMCMC for both univariate and multivariate target distributon using the standard univariate Normal and standard multivariate Normal distribution as the propsal.
+In both the cases we obtain the limiting diffusion.
+Although the procedure can be extended to any univariate proposal with finite second moments and symmetric about 0, such extension to the multivariate proposal is not straight forward. {Diffusive limits for Metropolis Hastings algorithm were earlier obtained in \citep{Roberts3,Stramer1, Stramer2}.
+Also, there are some recent work on diffusive limits of high-dimensional non-adaptive MCMC, see, for example, Mattingly \textit{et al}. \citep{Mattingly}).
+Our technique expands the scope of comparison between AMCMC and Standard MCMC, as embedding in continuous time allows various discrete approximations through which one can compare them in finer details.\\